-The Uniswap mobile wallet is a self-custodial wallet that is simple, safe, and easy to use.
+The Uniswap mobile app is a self-custodial wallet that is simple, safe, and easy to use.
 Now that it's out, we wanted to give you a behind-the-scenes look at our design principles, why we open sourced it, and how we think about security and privacy.

 - Open Source is User Aligned: Users have a right to choose the product that is best for them.
 Instead of trusting our claims about security, privacy, and data retention, users should be able to validate these claims by directly viewing the source code.
 Open source products allow users to evaluate their options to the greatest extent possible.

-- Open Source is Collaborative: When we started building the wallet, there weren't many open sourced wallets to learn from.
+- Open Source is Collaborative: When we started building the app, there weren't many open sourced wallets to learn from.
 By publishing our code, the Uniswap mobile wallet becomes a reference for other builders.

-We've open sourced the entire wallet, including code that touches private keys, seed phrases, and on-chain data.
+We've open sourced the entire app, including code that touches private keys, seed phrases, and on-chain data.
 You can inspect our repo, but some noteworthy code includes key management, iCloud backup, arbitrary transaction signing using WalletConnect, token swaps on multiple chains, viewing NFTs, and various UI components.

 - Protect the user's wallet from being drained by securely storing and accessing the seed phrase

 - Protect the user from losing wallet access with backup options

 Apple built the iOS Keychain as a SQLite database that securely stores secrets, like passwords, certificates, and private keys.
 Some unique properties of the Keychain include: